Master´s Degree in Bilingual Education

 This program responds to the need to train qualified professionals in compulsory non-university education, who need to strengthen their language competence and adapt to new social needs and the demands of both public and private bilingual education centers.

-This master's degree provides the student with an updated training in bilingual education that allows him/her to obtain the linguistic qualification in some autonomous communities.
+This master's degree provides students with an updated training in bilingual education that also allows them to obtain the linguistic qualification required in some autonomous communities.
 The lessons are taught exclusively in English.
-It is a bilingual Spanish-English degree.

-The contents that respond to the current needs of the teachers who teach through a foreign language: professional performance in bilingual or multilingual educational contexts, new technologies applied to teaching through a foreign language, current methodological trends for teaching of linguistic sub-competences.
+The study plan has been developed in response to the needs of teachers teaching through the medium of a foreign language.
+It examines how to improve their professional performance in bilingual and multi-lingual contexts and looks at how new technologies can applied to teaching via a foreign language.
+It also looks at current methodological trends for the teaching of multiple sub-linguistic competencies.

 Professors Teaching staff with experience in Education.
 Meet them!